Tools for School 2024

-Please turn in forms to the Assistant Principal of Academics Office.
-Forms available in pdf form below and are available in the main office.
-Application forms are due to the Registrar or the Main Offive by September 29th.
-If you have any questions, please contact Lauren Conklin at (650) 762-1102.
+Please turn in forms to the College Admissions Office.
+Forms are available in pdf form below and are available in the main office.
+Application forms are due to the Ms. Franco within the first 6 weeks of the semester.
+If you have any questions, please contact Ms. Franco at (650) 762-1151.

 The Sociedad Honoraria Hispánica is an honor society for high school students enrolled in Spanish and Portuguese and is sponsored by the American Association of Teachers of Spanish and Portuguese.
 Formally organized as the Spanish National Honor Society in 1953, the name was changed in 1959.
 At present there are over 1,700 national and international chapters.

 The purpose of the society is to recognize high achievement of high school students in the Spanish and Portuguese languages and to promote a continuing interest in Hispanic and Portuguese studies.

 Any secondary school student who has maintained an honor average in the study of Spanish or Portuguese for a minimum of three semesters and is in the 10th grade or higher is eligible.
 Definition of "honor grade" is left to the discretion of the individual sponsor but it should be remembered that the SHH is an honor society for those students of high academic achievement.

 For more information, contact the Mercy High School World Language Department.

 The French Honor Society at Mercy High School is sponsored by the American Association of Teachers of French which recognizes high achievement in French at the secondary level.

 General Eligibility Requirements to be met by all students:

 a.
 Membership shall be based on scholarship in general and scholarship in French in particular, leadership in French activities and interest, either in a group or as an individual.